Stride-Labs/tokenfactory/README.md

 "admin" privileges over the asset.
 This allows them to:

 - Mint their denom to any account
-- Burn their denom from any account
+- Burn their denom from any account (note: this functionality is no longer available on this fork)
-- Create a transfer of their denom between any two accounts
+- Create a transfer of their denom between any two accounts (note: this functionality is no longer available on this fork)
 - Change the admin.
 In the future, more admin capabilities may be added.
 Admins can choose to share admin privileges with other accounts using the authz module.
 The `ChangeAdmin` functionality, allows changing the master admin